What is the COVAR Function?

 A high, positive covariance value between two stocks implies that when the price of one goes up, that of the other usually does, too.

 A high negative figure or value means that when one stock advances, the other generally retreats.
 If the figure is close to zero, with either a positive or negative sign, the two stocks act mostly independently.

 The COVAR function uses the following arguments:

-- Array1 (required argument) – It is a range or array of integer values.
+- Array1 (required argument) – This is a range or array of integer values.

-- Array2 (required argument) – It a range or array of integer values.
+- Array2 (required argument) – Another range or array of integer values.